wofsauge/IsaacDocs/docs/EntityPickup.md

 If in a shop, this value describes which slot the item is for sale in.
 For example, if the shop has 6 things for sale, the pickups in the room will have shop item IDs of 0, 1, 2, 3, 4, and 5.

 When spawning a new collectible item, the ShopItemId will be 0 by default.
 This has a side effect of making the D6 roll the collectible into a red heart.
 By setting shop item id to -1, it will fix this behavior such that the collectible will properly roll into another collectible.
+However, non-collectible pickups may reroll into collectibles through a D20 or similar.

+By setting shop item id to -2, automatic prices will be devil deal prices.
+Otherwise this is identical to -1.

+Other negative values act identically to -1.

 ___
 ### State {: aria-label='Variables' }